3. MATERIAL ACCOUNTING POLICIES

 A financial asset shall be measured at amortised cost if both of the following conditions are met:

-(a) the financial asset is held within a business model whose objective is to hold financial assets in order to collect contractual cash flows; and
+(a) The financial asset is held within a business model whose objective is to hold financial assets in order to collect contractual cash flows and

-(b) the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest (SPPI) on the principal amount outstanding.
+(b) The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest (SPPI) on the principal amount outstanding.

 They are presented as current assets, except for those maturing later than 12 months after the reporting date which are presented as non-current assets.
 Financial assets are measured initially at fair value plus transaction costs and subsequently carried at amortized cost using the effective interest method, less any impairment loss.

-(ii) Debt instruments at FVTOCI
+(ii) Equity instruments at FVTOCI

-3.8 Revenue from contract with customer
+3.13 Revenue from contract with customer

 Revenue from contracts with customers is recognised when control of the goods or services are transferred to the customer at an amount that reflects the consideration to which the Company expects to be entitled in exchange for those goods or services.
 The Company has generally concluded that it is the principal in its revenue arrangements because it typically controls the goods or services before transferring them to the customer.